The Carmelite Institute of Britain and Ireland

 In 2011, York St John University accredited CIBI’s MA in Carmelite Studies.
 The first graduates of this award were conferred in October 2016.

 With the closure of the Milltown Institute in 2015, CIBI requested accreditation for a Bachelor of Theology (B.Th.
-Carmelite Studies) and a Master of Theology (MTh Carmelite Studies) from St Patrick’s College, Maynooth, Co Kildare, Ireland.
+Carmelite Studies) and a Master of Theology (M.Th.
+Carmelite Studies) from St Patrick’s College, Maynooth, Co Kildare, Ireland.
 The first students commenced their studies in September 2015.

 In 2019 CIBI introduced two new courses on Formation – The Initial Formation Programme and The Ongoing Formation Programme.

-Our Mission and Values
+Our Mission

 The spiritual focus of the Carmelite Order is contemplation.
 Carmelites understand contemplation in a broad sense encompassing prayer, community, and service.
 These three elements are at the heart of the Carmelite charism (spiritual focus).

-The mission of the Carmelite Institute of Britain and Ireland (CIBI) is to provide a pathway for student’s to explore contemplation in a modern day context, set to the back drop of a bountiful 800-year old Carmelite tradition; to provide and uphold a recognised and esteemed academic pathway in which to do so; for the purpose of enriching the lives of our students and also of providing a platform for this rich heritage to secure its pathway into the future.
+The mission of the Carmelite Institute of Britain and Ireland (CIBI) is to provide a pathway for students to explore contemplation in a modern-day context, set to the backdrop of a bountiful 800-year old Carmelite tradition; to provide and uphold a recognised and esteemed academic pathway in which to do so; for the purpose of enriching the lives of our students and also of providing a platform for this rich heritage to secure its pathway into the future.

-Values
+Our Values

-- Ease of Access: Flexible delivery allows students to study full-time or part-time; delivered by distance-learning, it allows students the flexibility to study in the time and place that suits.
+Ease of Access: Flexible delivery allows students to study full-time or part-time; delivered by distance-learning, it allows students the flexibility to study in the time and place that suits.

-- Student-centric approach: Relevant and reflective of student’s needs, through the provision of a wide breath of modules tailored to multi-level courses at certificate, diploma, bachelor and master’s level.
+Student-centric approach: Relevant and reflective of student’s needs, through the provision of a wide breath of modules tailored to multi-level courses at certificate, diploma, bachelor and master’s level.

-- The great diversity of humankind: While rooted in a Roman Catholic theological ethos, CIBI welcomes students from all and no religious traditions.
+The great diversity of humankind: While rooted in a Roman Catholic theological ethos, CIBI welcomes students from all and no religious traditions.

-- Acknowledging the individual and their spiritual growth: Our student’s receive individual feedback on each piece of work submitted and there is always a member of our team to advise and assist.
+Acknowledging the individual and their spiritual growth: Our student’s receive individual feedback on each piece of work submitted and there is always a member of our team to advise and assist.

-- Excellent Academic Standards: All courses are overseen by our Director of Studies with an internationally renowned external examiner.
+Excellent Academic Standards: All courses are overseen by our Director of Studies with an internationally renowned external examiner.
 The academic excellence of our courses has been acknowledged by both academics and students alike.

 The Institutes Trustees are the presiding Provincial of each of the three Carmelite Provinces, who appoint the members of the Executive Board